hemanth/functional-programming-jargon/readme.md

 ### Anamorphism

-A function that builds up a structure by repeatedly applying a function to its argument. `unfold` is an example which generates an array by from a function and a seed value.
+A function that builds up a structure by repeatedly applying a function to its argument. `unfold` is an example which generates an array from a function and a seed value.
 This is the opposite of a [catamorphism](#catamorphism).
-You can think of this as a anamorphism builds up a structure and catamorphism breaks it down.
+You can think of this as an anamorphism builds up a structure and catamorphism breaks it down.

 ```js
 const unfold = (f, seed) => {